We may earn commission from affiliate links →

-The worldwide famous Meteora is located near the imposing Pindos Moutain in Kalambaka, in continental Greece.
+The worldwide famous Meteora in Greece is located near the imposing Pindos Moutain in Kalambaka, in continental Greece.

-Its name was given by the founder of the Megalo Meteoro Monastery, Saint Athanasios Meteoritis, who gave the name of Meteoro to the huge rock where the monastery was then established.
+Its name was given by the founder of the Megalo Meteora Monastery, Saint Athanasios Meteoritis, who gave the name of Meteoro to the giant rock where the monastery was then established.
 Meteora means high up in the air.

 Meteora is a complex of 30 different Byzantine monasteries, although only six of them are still functioning.